HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/autogluon.multimodal/condensed_tutorials/object_detection/data_preparation/prepare_pothole.md

 - Preferred storage: SSD
 - Typical preparation time: ~3 min on AWS EC2 with EBS

-## Dataset Information
+## Dataset Overview
-- Size: 665 images
+- 665 images of potholes on roads
-- Domain: Road pothole detection
+- Used for AutoMM Detection fine-tuning demonstrations
-- Format: Available in COCO format (recommended) or VOC format
+- Available formats: COCO (recommended) or VOC
-- Default split ratio: 3:1:1 (train/validation/test)

 ## Implementation Methods